danillouz/explain-this-js/resources/default-binding.md

 # 2.4.
 Default binding
-> Was the function called in a way where the previous rules were not
+> Was the function called in a way where the previous rules were
-> satisfied?
-If so use the global object.
+> not satisfied?
+If so, use the **global object**.

 Whenever the new-, explicit- or implicit binding rules don't apply, the default binding will be enforced.

 ## gotchas
 - When in strict mode, the `this` keyword will default to `undefined`.

-- When **not** in strict mode, the `this` keyword will default to the `global` object.
+- When in **non** strict mode, the `this` keyword will default to the `global` object.

 ## example 1
 ```javascript